cppalliance/safe-cpp/proposal/draft.md

 This extended relocation feature is some of the best low-hanging fruit for improving the safety experience in Safe C++.

+## A change of defaults

 # Implementation guidance

-The intelligence behind the _ownership and borrowing_ safety model resides in the compiler's middle-end.
-Lower AST to mid-level IR (MIR), a typed control flow graph which abstracts your program from the complex details of the frontend.
-I count seven rounds of operations on the MIR in the compiler's middle-end:
+The intelligence behind the _ownership and borrowing_ safety model resides in the compiler's middle-end, in its _MIR analysis_ passes.
+The first thing compiler engineers should focus on when pursuing Safe C++ is to lower their frontend's AST to MIR.
+Several compiled languages already pass through a mid-level IR: Swift passes through SIL,[^sil] Rust passes through MIR,[^mir] and Circle passes through it's mid-level IR when targeting the relocation object model.
+There is an effort called ClangIR[^clangir] to lower Clang to an MLIR dialect called CIR, but the project is in an early phase and doesn't have enough coverage to support the language or library features described in this document.

+The AST->MIR and MIR->LLVM (or whatever codegen is used) fully replaces the compiler's old codegen.
+It's modestly more difficult to write the MIR path, due to greater hygiene required: subobjects and dereferences must be hierarchicallymust be

+Once there is a MIR representation with adequete coverage, begin work on the MIR analysis.
+Borrow checking is a very intricate algorithm, but fortunately it's easy to print the MIR and the lifetime and outlives constraints as you lower and check functions, so developers know where they're at.
+The NLL RFC[^borrow-checking] is sufficient to get developers started on MIR analysis.
+By my count there are seven rounds of operations on the MIR in the compiler's middle-end:

 1. **Initialization analysis** - Perform forward dataflow analysis on the control flow graph, finding all program points where a place is initialized or uninitialized.
 This can be computed efficiently with gen-kill analysis,[^gen-kill] in which the gen and kill states within a basic block or computed once and memoized into a pair of bit vectors.
 An iterative fixed-point solver follows the control flow graph and applies the gen-kill vectors to each basic block.
 After establishing the initialization for each place, raise errors if any uninitialized, partially initialized or potentially initialized place is used.
 2. **Live analysis** - Invent new region variables for each lifetime binder on each local variable in the function.
 Perform reverse dataflow analysis on the control flow graph to find all program points where a region is live or dead.
 A region is live when the borrow it is bound to may be dereferenced at a subsequent point in the program.